Follow this advice for quiting your addiction to unhealthy foods

 Watch out when you're out.

-settings, like parties, a night out with friends, and office happy hours can
+settings, like parties, a night out with friends, and happy hours with office mates can

-pose a challenge for sticking to a healthy meal plan.
+pose a challenge when it comes to sticking to a healthy meal plan.
 But don't let socializing

 cloud your judgment!
 Noshing on potato chips, fried mozzarella sticks, cheese